 From 2004 to 2011, Hugh served as associate general counsel, becoming a managing director in Citigroup’s Bank Regulatory Office in 2010.
 He was responsible primarily for U.S. bank and bank holding company regulatory advice to Citigroup’s global corporate and investment bank (particularly its sales and trading desks), and provided advice globally to Citigroup’s widespread operations.
 Prior to joining Citigroup, he was an associate at another major law firm from 1996 to 2004.

-Hugh joined the firm as counsel in 2011.
+Hugh joined the firm as counsel in 2011 and became partner in 2018.

 Numerous U.S. and non-U.S. banking organizations on implementation of, and compliance with, the Volcker Rule.